-- The full report on the Actuarial Valuation following the Scheme Actuary's check of the Plan's financial situation as at 31 December 2016.
+- The full report on the Actuarial Valuation following the Plan Actuary's check of the Plan's financial situation as at 31 December 2019.
 This report gives detailed information on the Plan's funding position and on the many factors that will influence the development of the Plan in the future. - The Statement of Funding Principles.
 This explains how the cost of providing benefits is calculated and the Trustees' policy for ensuring that the cost is adequately met. - The Schedule of Contributions.
-This shows the level of contributions that are being paid into the Plan. - The Recovery Plan.
-This is required where there is a shortfall at the formal actuarial valuation date and describes how the Trustees will eliminate the shortfall within a specified period.
+This shows the level of contributions that are being paid into the Plan. - The Statement of Investment Principles.
+This explains how the Trustees invest the money paid into the Plan.

-- The Statement of Investment Principles.
-This explains how the Trustees invest the money paid into the Plan. - The Annual Report and Accounts of the Plan, which shows the Plan's income and expenditure in the year up to 31 December 2018 - The Trust Deed and Rules.
+- The Annual Report and Accounts of the Plan, which shows the Plan's income and expenditure in the year up to 31 December 2020. - The Trust Deed and Rules.
 This is the formal legal document that describes how the Plan will be operated. - The Member Booklet.
 This is issued to all members when they joined the Plan and explains how your benefits and contributions are calculated. - Your Annual Benefit Statement Contributing members only.
 This statement provides an illustration of the benefits you may expect to receive from the Plan.